Weak notions of nondegeneracy in nonlinear semidefinite programming: The nondegeneracy condition for NSDP

-Let us briefly analyse a direct application of weak-nondegeneracy: As an intermediary step of the proof of Theorem~\ref{thm:wndgcq}, we proved that every feasible limit point of a sequence described in Theorem~\ref{sdp:minakkt} must satisfy the KKT conditions under weak-nondegeneracy.
-However, the sequences $\seq{x}$ and $\seq{Y}$ described in Theorem~\ref{thm:wndgcq} are precisely the ones that are generated by a standard external penalty method (that is, \cite[Algorithm 1]{ahv} with the parameter $\Omega^{max}$ fixed at zero).
-Thus, every feasible limit point of the external penalty method that satisfies weak-nondegeneracy must also satisfy the KKT conditions.
+Let us briefly analyse a direct application of weak-Robinson's CQ: As an intermediary step of the proof of Theorem~\ref{thm:wndgcq}, we proved that every feasible limit point of a sequence described in Theorem~\ref{sdp:minakkt} must satisfy the KKT conditions under weak-Robinson's CQ.
+However, the sequences $\seq{x}$ and $\seq{Y}$ described in Theorem~\ref{thm:wndgcq} are precisely the ones that are generated by a standard external penalty method (that is, \cite[Algorithm 1]{ahv} with the parameter $\Omega^{\max}$ fixed at zero).
+Thus, every feasible limit point of the external penalty method that satisfies weak-Robinson's CQ must also satisfy the KKT conditions.
+By extension this also holds for weak-nondegeneracy.

-Another interesting property of weak-nondegeneracy is that it is equivalent to LICQ when $G$ is a structurally diagonal matrix function (as in \eqref{sdp:diagg}) that models an NLP problem, which in some sense resolves the inconsistency between nondegeneracy and LICQ noted by Shapiro~\cite[Page 309]{Shapiro1997}. \begin{proposition} When $G$ is structurally diagonal, as in \eqref{sdp:diagg}, then $\xb\in \F$ satisfies weak-nondegeneracy if, and only if, the set $\{\nabla g_i(\xb)\colon g_i(\xb)=0\}$ is linearly independent. \end{proposition} \begin{proof} If $r=m$, the result follows trivially, so let us assume that $r<m$.
+Another interesting property of the weak variants of nondegeneracy and Robinson's CQ is that they are equivalent to LICQ and MFCQ, respectively, when $G$ is a structurally diagonal matrix function (as in \eqref{sdp:diagg}) that models an NLP problem, which in some sense resolves the inconsistency between nondegeneracy and LICQ noted by Shapiro~\cite[Page 309]{Shapiro1997}. \begin{remark} When $G$ is structurally diagonal, as in \eqref{sdp:diagg}, then $\xb\in \F$ satisfies weak-nondegeneracy if, and only if, the set $\{\nabla g_i(\xb)\colon g_i(\xb)=0\}$ is linearly independent.
+Indeed, if $r=m$ the result follows trivially, so let us assume that $r<m$.
 Also, suppose that $\{i\in \{1,\ldots,m\}\colon g_i(\xb)=0\}=\{r+1,\ldots,m\}$, where $r$ is the rank of $G(\xb)$.
 Clearly, if $\{\nabla g_{r+1}(\xb),\ldots,\nabla g_{m}(\xb)\}$ is linearly independent, then we may take

 for all sequences $\seq{x}\to \xb$ to conclude that $\xb$ satisfies weak-nondegeneracy.
 Conversely, suppose that weak-nondegeneracy holds at $\xb$, take any sequence $\seq{x}\to \xb$ and any $\seq{E}\to \bar{E}\doteq [\bar{e}_i,\ldots,\bar{e}_{m-r}]$ such that \si{$}\jo{ } is linearly independent.
 Note that $\bar{E}$ must have the form